coveo/source.coveo.com/_posts/2023-01-04-creating-custom-sentry-block-prefect-2.md

 As you can see, the code example previously defined in the `SentryBlock` class is available in the UI!
 How neat is that!

-The Sentry block now created in Prefect, we can reuse it in any flow to automatically report on unexpected failures.
+With the Sentry block now created in Prefect, we can reuse it in any flow to automatically report on unexpected failures.

 ```python
 """Sample Prefect2 showcasing Sentry Block capabilities"""